1 pound almond paste, Solo brand (no substitutes)

 Line a cookie sheet with non-stick foil.
-(If you can’t find non-stick foil, you can use regular foil but cookies will stick.
-You can lightly oil the foil, but this causes the cookies to spread out more and be flat.)
+(You can substitute parchment paper but don’t use wax paper and don’t grease the pan.
+Greasing the pan causes the cookies to spread out too much and be flat.)

 Using lightly floured hands, form small (bite size) balls of dough.

 Pour the pine nuts into a bowl & roll the balls of dough in it, pressing the nuts in as you go.

 Put the cookies on the cookie sheet and bake at 325 degrees F for 10-15 minutes, until lightly brown on top.
 (For best results, bake only one sheet of cookies at a time.)